laoban-dev/laoban/README.md

 ```

 ## pmGuard
-If a command requires a particular package manager (example `npm test` and `yarn test` are both OK but `yarn install` is not allowed),
+If a script requires a particular package manager (example `npm test` and `yarn test` are both OK but `yarn install` is not allowed),
 then a pmGuard can be set.
+If the command is executed then it will give an error message.
+As with `osGuard`, `guardReason` can be set
+to document why

 ## guard
 A command can be set to only execute if a guard is defined.
+Unlike the `osGuard` and `pmGuard` this does not cause
+an error message: only scripts that match are executed.
 The example of ls-ports here:
 ```
     "ls-ports"  : {
       "description": "lists the projects that have a port defined in project.details.json",